starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/ember.md

 ## Read the model from Ember

 Read Starbeam-backed domain objects from normal Ember getters and templates.
-There is no `.current` wrapper at the template boundary.

 ```gjs
 import { on } from "@ember/modifier";